u1i/yoisho-bank/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Yoisho Banking Corporation
-image: /img/home-jumbotron.jpg
+image: /img/japan-4141578_1280.jpg
-heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+heading: Yoisho Banking Corporation
+subheading: Consumer Banking the way it should be!
 mainpitch:
-  title: Why Kaldi
+  title: ようこそ!
-  description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  description: Yoisho is not just a bank.
+It's your trusted partner for everyone
+    who believes that a financial institution shouldn't just be solid, it should continuously thrive to deliver the best customer experience, too.
+We keep reinventing ourselves as we look to achieve this and deserve your trust – every day.
+description: Customers that become partners
 intro:
   blurbs:
     - image: /img/coffee.png